-The write protect override (WPO) mode provides an external hardware method of overriding the write protection registers (WPRs) of data EEPROM on the TMS370Cx1x.
+The WPO mode provides an external hardware method of overriding the write-protection registers (WPRs) of data EEPROM on the TMS370C080.
 WPO mode is entered by applying a 12-V input to the MC pin after the RESET pin input goes high (logic 1).
-The high voltage on the MC pin during the WPO mode is not the programming voltage for the data EEPROM or Program EPROM.
+The high voltage on the MC pin during the WPO mode is not the programming voltage for the data EEPROM or program EPROM.
 All EEPROM programming voltages are generated on-chip.
-The WPO mode provides hardware system level capability to modify the content of data EEPROM while the device remains in the application but only while requiring a 12 V external input on the MC pin (normally not available in the end application except in a service or diagnostic environment).
+The WPO mode provides hardware-system-level capability to modify the content of the data EEPROM while the device remains in the application but only while requiring a 12-V external input on the MC pin (normally not available in the end application except in a service or diagnostic environment).